Music of Scotland in the eighteenth century

 Music of Scotland in the eighteenth century includes all forms of music made in Scotland, by Scottish people, or in forms associated with Scotland, in the eighteenth century.
-Growing divisions in the Scottish kirk between the Evangelicals and the Moderate Party resulted in attempt to expand psalmondy to include hymns the singing of other scriptural paraphrases.
+Growing divisions in the Scottish kirk between the Evangelicals and the Moderate Party resulted in attempt to expand psalmonly to include hymns the singing of other scriptural paraphrases.

 From the late seventeenth century Church music in the Church of Scotland consisted of the singing of psalms to a limited number of common tunes.
 Differences between the Evangelicals and the Moderate Party resulted in a movement to reform church music.
 Common practice was lining out, by which the precentor sang or read out each line and it was then repeated by the congregation.
 New practices were introduced and the repertory was expanded.
 In the second half of the eighteenth century these innovations became linked to a choir movement that included the setting up of schools to teach new tunes and singing in four parts.
 Published paraphrases of passages of the Bible were adopted in many parishes.

 In the sixteenth and seventeenth centuries the bagpipes had replaced the harp as the most popular instrument in the Scottish Highlands.
 There is also evidence of adoption of the European-style fiddle.
 There were numerous publications of traditional tunes in the period, particularly when the oppression of secular music and dancing by the kirk began to ease, between about 1715 and 1725.
 In the late eighteenth century the music of the Highland bagpipes began a revival, particularly the ceòl mór (the great music), which had developed for ceremonial purposes for the Gaelic aristocracy from the seventeenth century.

 The Italian style of classical music was probably first brought to Scotland by the cellist and composer Lorenzo Bocchi, who travelled to Scotland in the 1720s.
 By the mid-eighteenth century there were several Italians resident in Scotland, acting as composers and performers.
 By 1775 Edinburgh was a minor, but functioning European musical centre, with foreign and native resident composers and professional musicians.
 In the mid-eighteenth century a group of Scottish composers began to attempt to create their own musical tradition, creating the "Scots drawing room style".
 A Select Collection of Original Scottish Airs helped make Scottish songs part of the European cannon of classical music, but this championing of Scottish music associated with Robert Burns may have prevented the establishment of a tradition of European concert music in Scotland, which faltered towards the end of the century.